 Botanical Name: Punica granatum 'Nana'

-Dwarf pomegranate is a compact cultivar that is easy to grow as a house plant.
+Give dwarf pomegranate tree a sunny window -- and you'll enjoy this petite charmer year-round.
+This is a compact cultivar that is easy to grow as a house plant.

-And in summer, you'll enjoy the orange-red, tubular flowers followed by small fruits.
-Yes, they're edible -- but small and full of seeds.
+And in summer, you'll enjoy the orange-red, tubular flowers followed by 2-inch (5 cm) fruits.
+Pomegranates may take several months to ripen, so don't give up on it.
+Yes, they're edible -- but small.
 They're also less sweet than those from the full-size pomegranate tree.
-Consider your dwarf plant purely decorative.
+Consider your dwarf pomegranate purely decorative.

 Prune your plant.
 Pruning pomegranate trees will keep them shapely -- and compact.
 You'll also encourage more flower buds to form.
 Prune in spring, removing old wood and long side branches.
 Once you get in the habit of yearly pruning, it's hardly any work at all.

 Repot in spring.
 Repot only when the roots have filled the pot.
-Move to a pot only 1 size larger.
+Move to a pot only 1-2 inches (2.5-5 cm) larger.
+This small tree blooms best when pot-bound.
 Use a pot with a drainage hole to prevent overwatering, which can cause root rot.